MicrosoftDocs/azure-devops-docs/docs/boards/get-started/key-concepts.md

 [!INCLUDE [temp](../../_shared/glossary-terms/follow.md)]

 ## Inheritance process model
 The Inheritance process model provides support for customizing work tracking objects and Agile tools for a project through the user interface.
-This process model is only available for accounts hosted on the Visual Studio Team Services cloud platform.
+This process model is only available for accounts hosted on the Azure DevOps Services cloud platform.
 Projects inherit the customizations made to a process.
 To learn more, see [Inheritance process model](../../organizations/settings/work/inheritance-process-model.md).

 ## Iteration paths (aka sprints)